RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 ### Data and Scope

-The dataset includes 5,829 public sector job postings from U.S. government agencies.
+The dataset includes 5,829 public sector job postings from U.S. government agencies, retrieved via an API call to the publicly available USAJobs.gov database.
+Roughly 1/5 of these postings were flagged as likely third-party data buyers.
 Each record contains:

 - Unstructured text: `JobTitle`, `JobDescription`, `SearchKeywords`, `KeyDuties`
 - Categorical features: `Agency`, `Department`, `AgencySize`, `Industry`